William-Yeh/ansible-project_deploy/ABOUT-THIS-FORK.md

 ## Why this fork?

 After sending [pull request](https://github.com/f500/ansible-project_deploy/pull/14) to original [f500.project_deploy](https://github.com/f500/ansible-project_deploy) role, there seems some differences in the way we use this role.
 To be more convenient for my own usage, I continue developing on this fork.
-Of course, I'll try to merge origianl project's additions along with this fork.
+Of course, I'll try to merge original project's additions along with this fork.

 ## Differences from original role